Akrotiri (village): Recent history

 In 1960, the church of the monastery was repaired, while shortly after 1974 an elderly monk from the Monastery of Apostle Barnabas initiated efforts to revive the Monastery.
 He died before finishing his work but from 1983, two nuns from Agios Georgios Alamanos resumed the effort.
 Emulating St. Helena, they decided to keep 100 cats in the monastery.
 In 1991, on the name day of Agios Nicolaos nun Kassiani was declared abbess.
 Today, the nunnery is administered by the Bishopric of Lemesos.

 Literary responses

 The Nobel laureate Giorgos Seferis wrote a poem about Saint Nicholas of the Cats in 1969, translated into English in 1995.
 An article by Benjamin Arbel also reflects on the cats and their significance in Renaissance writing.

+2026 Evacuation

+In March of 2026, following the strike on Akrotiri and upon receiving credible intelligence from the Cyprus National Guard regarding the threat of follow on strikes, the Cyprus Civil Defence, ordered the evacuation from Akrotiri village with approximately 970 of the 1000 person population leaving.
+This happened in communication with the SBA administration (Which had already advised and evcuated British civilians to a nearby Cypriot military base) and the Cyprus Ministry of Foreign Affairs.